RedHatOfficial/rhsecapi/README.md

 Threw this new `rhsecapi` tool together quickly to interface with the [Red Hat Security Data API](https://access.redhat.com/documentation/en/red-hat-security-data-api/).

 No promises that anything will stay the same as long as it's under 1.0 and the API is still beta.
 I might change the name or the options.
 I haven't thoroughly-tested yet.
 (Expect further releases.)
 I welcome feedback/issues and pull requests.
+If you don't have a GitHub account but do have a Red Hat Portal login, go here: [New cmdline tool: redhat-security-data-api - rhsecapi](https://access.redhat.com/discussions/2713931).

 ### Simple CVE Queries